trws2/ml_practices_and_resources/day42/README.md

         - Number of requests can be processed within 1 second with 1 core is 1000
         - Number of requests can be processed with 1 second with 64 cores is 64,000
     - Resource Estimation
+      - Server requirement to process requests
         - Need to estimate request per second.
         - We have total requests per day, we can compute request per second with assumption
           - assume eventually distributed
           - assume 80% of peak traffic happens in 20% of time
         - We can log the historical traffic stat and get the peak traffic number by looking at historical number
-      - We have estimated the number of requests a server can process (RPS), we have estimate the server needed by: number_of_requests_per_second / RPS
+        - We have estimated the number of requests a server can process (RPS), we have estimate the server needed by: S = number_of_requests_per_second / RPS
+        - We can get the hourly cost, C, of renting a server instance from AWS.
+We, thus, get the hourly cost handle our requests by: C * S
+      - Storage requirements
+        - store data such as texts, images, vidoes, audios
+      - Bandwidth requirements
+        - from storage estimation, you can get incoming traffic per second (post tweets) and outgoing traffic per second (view tweets).
+Sum them up is the bandwidth requirement assuming there is no compression
+        - note that we use bits or bytes to measure bandwidth, or Gbps (billions of bits per second).